rpandey336/odin-recipes/README.md

 # odin-recipes

-write a brief introduction describing what the current project is and what skills you will have demonstrated once you have completed i
+Write a brief introduction describing what the current project is and what skills you will have demonstrated once you have completed